 References available on request

-To start, include a brief personal statement highlighting your teaching skills and experience and where you see your career going.
+To start, include a brief personal statement highlighting your teaching skills and experience and an explanation of where you see your career going.

 When listing your educational achievements, evidence how your degree relates to the role of a teacher.
 Employers in this sector also like to see 'added extras' - additional skills you could bring to school life, so be sure to mention any relevant interests such as learning a second language or musical instrument.